 - [Rotating residential proxies](https://scrapfly.io/docs/scrape-api/proxy) - prevent IP address and geographic blocks.

-- [JavaScript rendering](https://scrapfly.io/docs/scrape-api/javascript-rendering) - scrape JavaScript-heavy web pages through cloud browsers.
+- [JavaScript rendering](https://scrapfly.io/docs/scrape-api/javascript-rendering) - scrape JavaScript-heavy pages through cloud browsers.

-- [Full browser automation](https://scrapfly.io/docs/scrape-api/javascript-scenario) - control browsers to scroll, input, and click on objects.
+- [Full browser automation](https://scrapfly.io/docs/scrape-api/javascript-scenario) - control browsers to scroll, input, and click.

 - [Format conversion](https://scrapfly.io/docs/scrape-api/getting-started#api_param_format) - scrape as HTML, JSON, Text, or Markdown.